 14.8 Lender Expenses.
 Subject to the Subordination Agreement, the Loan Parties agree to pay any and all Lender Expenses promptly after written demand therefor by the Lender if funds in the DIP Lender Holdback are insufficient to cover the entire amount of Lender Expenses (subject to the procedures set forth in the DIP Orders) and such Obligations shall survive payment or satisfaction in full of all other Obligations.
 Any Lender Expenses that are paid directly by the Lender (other than through the DIP Lender Holdback and after the exhaustion of the funds deposited therein) at any time before the Priming Obligations have been repaid in full shall be added to the principal amount of the Loans but at all times shall remain subject to the Subordination Agreement.
+Any Lender Expenses (other than the Lender Expenses paid through the DIP Lender Holdback and after the exhaustion of the funds deposited therein) at any time before the exhaustion of the funds deposited therein are shall remain subject to the Subordination Agreement.
 Any Lender Expenses (other than the Lender Expenses paid through the DIP Lender Holdback and after the exhaustion of the funds deposited therein) that are due and payable at any time after the Priming Obligations have been repaid in full shall be paid in cash by the Borrowers.